 You can select either a 24-hour or 48-hour ticket.
 Both offer you plenty of time to see the city, as well as stop by Union Square Live for some free entertainment.

-The Big Bus Tour includes 20 stops around the city, recorded commentary during your journey and three walking tours.
+The tour includes 17 stops around the city, live narration on your double decker bus and departures from each stop every 15 to 20 minutes.
 Learn more and book your tickets today!

 If you plan to drive to Union Square, you can park in the garage directly below the plaza.
 You enter the garage from either Post or Geary Streets.
 The entrance to the garage is in the middle of the block.